 We where both 19.
 She had moved to Minneapolis from Iowa; her father worked in a dairy.
 We ended up in the same studio art class.
 She was soft-spoken, but not shy—she broke the ice, asking me why my hair was brown and my beard was red.
 "The same reason my public hair is red."
 I said.
 Classy way way to further a conversation!
 She laughed.
 A connection.

-Her best friend was my sort-of girlfriend, who was also the girlfriend of a guy I knew from high school.
+Her best friend was my sort-of girlfriend (also the girlfriend of a guy I knew from high school).
 We would do things together, three or four of us in various combinations.
-It was a bad situation and I was so confused that I couldn't see the much better alternative standing right in front of me.
+It was a bad situation and I was so confused that I couldn’t see the much better alternative standing right in front of me.
 A missed connection.

 Eventually the triangle broke, I was “free”, but still blind.
 I no longer had a girlfriend, but my art class friend and I continued to do things together.
 She invited me to parties, I took her to a concert, we spent a night looking at the stars above Lake Calhoun.
 I made a clumsy pass which she rejected.
 She had started to take her art seriously, even to the point of going on an ill-fated trip to Austria to study (and starve.)
 When we met again, at the University, she had changed.
 Her art friends now were in a different orbit.
 A nightmare party I spent with them made me realize that I did not belong.
 Another missed connection.

-She started selling her art work, I'd still run into her, she called me once in a while for some photography.
+She started selling her art work, I’d still run into her, she called me a couple times for some photography.
 We were just old friends, but nothing more.
 Life had other plans for us.
 I married; she had been in a terrible car crash.
 I took pictures of her scars.
 And then we lost our connection.

 She liked me.
 I liked her.
 She was sweet, filled with genuine kindness.
 I was Goethe's Young Werther